Modeling Curiosity and Acceptance: My Kindergarten Lunch Story

 - “Valuing Diversity: Developing a Deeper Understanding of All Children’s Behavior,” by Barbara Kaiser and Judy Sklar Rasminsky.
 In the December 2019/January 2020 issue of Teaching Young Children.

 - “Diverse Children, Uniform Standards: Using Early Learning and Development Standards in Multicultural Classrooms,” by Jeanne L. Reid, Catherine Scott-Little, and Sharon Lynn Kagan.
 In the November 2019 issue of Young Children.

-Michelle Kang serves as NAEYC’s Chief Strategy and Innovation Officer.
+Michelle Kang serves as NAEYC’s Chief Executive Officer.